 Seeking an Attorney for Bartender Liability in Boulder County

 If you suffered severe injuries or your loved one was killed by a drunk driver in Colorado, you will want to know whether another party bears responsibility for overserving the intoxicated motorist.
 The Law Office of Jennifer L. Donaldson fights for the victims of drunk driving accidents in Arvada, Littleton, Westminster, Longmont, Lakewood, Centennial, Thornton, Boulder, and Aurora.

 Act quickly because the statute of limitations for Dram Shop is one year from date of sale or service as provided in Section 12-47-801.

-Jennifer L. Donaldson, a Denver personal injury lawyer, has more than 25 years of civil litigation experience.
-Call (303)-458-5000 or submit an online form right now to set up a free consultation that will let her review your case.
+Jennifer L. Donaldson, a Denver personal injury lawyer, has 30 years of civil litigation experience.
+Call (303) 458-5000 or submit an online form right now to set up a free consultation that will let her review your case.